RegioHelden/django-datawatch/README.md

 ## Celery beat database scheduler

-If the datawatch scheduler should be run using the celery beat database scheduler, you need to install [django_celery_beat](hhttp://docs.celeryproject.org/en/latest/userguide/periodic-tasks.html#beat-custom-schedulers) for celery >= 4 or [django-celery](https://github.com/celery/django-celery) for celery < 4.
+If the datawatch scheduler should be run using the celery beat database scheduler, you need to install [django_celery_beat](hhttp://docs.celeryproject.org/en/latest/userguide/periodic-tasks.html#beat-custom-schedulers).

 Add `django_datawatch.tasks.django_datawatch_scheduler` to the `CELERYBEAT_SCHEDULE` of your app.
 This task should be executed every minute e.g. `crontab(minute='*/1')`, see example app.